 Ernest Sewall Shephard was a member of the George Washington University faculty from 1926 to 1966.
 Dr. Shephard was Professor of English holding the Master of Arts degree.
 He chaired the English Department for many years.
 Collection includes correspondence, articles papers, English class notes, lectures, and other items from Ernest Shephard.
 The materials range from 1939-50.

 This collection includes notebooks, diaries, lectures, medical research papers, correspondence, photographs, plays, booklets, awards, and and memorabilia.

 Four 1901 manuscript letters of qualification from African American women seeking teaching positions for cooking in the Washington, DC school, 1901

 This series contains manuscripts, correspondence, a bond, reports, papers.
 Most of these items relate to some aspect of the history of Washington, D.C.

 Collection documents on the establishment and the work of the Gay and Lesbian Education Fund located in Washington, D.C.
 (GALEF).
 Originally established in 1980 as the Gay Activist Alliance Education Fund (GAAEF), the goals set forth by the organization was to help educate the general public, specifically the straight community, about gays and lesbians by sponsoring and supporting events and programs.

-Collection includes Reading Center client files, student papers, reports, newsletters, pamphlets, a time capsule, and a video tape, and range in date from 1930 to 1992.
+Collection includes Reading Center client files, student papers, reports, newsletters, pamphlets, a time capsule, a video tape, and websites, and range in date from 1930 to 1992.
 Materials were put on exhibit in the Fall of 2004 in the Gelman Library to celebrate the Centenary of the School.